larskotthoff/D3.js-Dash/README.md

-A Simple D3.js Dashbaord by Colin A. White (Spring 2014)
+A Simple D3.js Dashboard by Colin A. White (Spring 2014)

 Online Example hosted here :